-All resolutions or other enactments of the Tribal Council that conflict with the provisions of this Title is hereby repealed to the extent of such conflict.
+Any and all resolutions or other enactments of the Tribal Council that conflict with the provisions of this Title are hereby repealed to the extent of such conflict.

 1-104 Jurisdiction.

 Territorial jurisdiction, subject matter jurisdiction and personal jurisdiction shall be in accordance with the Delaware Tribe of Indians Law and Order Code.